 - Note This manual provides a reference for implementation-defined features that are applicable to build configuration options.
 Reference to a feature that is included means that the appropriate build and pin configuration options are selected.
 Reference to an enabled feature means one that has also been configured by software.

 1.8 Product revisions

 This section describes differences in functionality between product revisions:

 r0p0 First release.

-r0p0-r0p1 New exclusive access functionality.
-See Exclusive accesses on page 2-15.
+- New exclusive access functionality.
+See Exclusive accesses on page 2-15 - Peripheral ID2 register value is changed to reflect the product status:

-r0p1-r0p2 Configuration improvements for the following: